Interviewed by Julie Worthington

 Chuck: More people know about it.
-So this is what happened in the decade of 2000.
+So, this is what happened in the decade of 2000.
 No more National Geographic work.
 As the Internet becomes more popular, as videos and television become better, the magazine tries to hang on to their circulation.
 That’s their competition now.
 And they continue to try to hang on even though it’s a challenge.
-Now with the iPad, with an iPhone, computers where you have video and you have sound and you have beautiful colors, magazines might be on the way out.
-And maybe in 5 or 10 years they might be fewer magazines, maybe not even a National Geographic.
+Now with the iPad, with an iPhone, computers where you have video and you have sound and you have beautiful colors; magazines might be on the way out.
+And maybe in five or ten years they might be fewer magazines, maybe not even a National Geographic.
 So now we’re in the decade of 2000, that’s the third time I’ve said that, so hopefully we’ve got it right.
-I continue to photograph and I produce, uh, uh, 2 or 3 more books during that decade.
+I continue to photograph and I produce, uh, uh, two or three more books during that decade.
 A book for Beringer Winery.
 And then two years ago, which would have been 2011, I produced my third coffee table book called Napa Valley.
-So I’ve covered Napa Valley very well.
+So, I’ve covered Napa Valley very well.
 That book has been out there a couple of years, sells well, I’m very pleased with it.
 And the question is what am I going to do next.
-If I’m alive in 10 years, am I going to do another book?
+If I’m alive in ten years, am I going to do another book?

 Julie: More expensive.

 Chuck: More expensive and more wine.
 More choices.